-The panic is intense when your Surface won’t turn on.
+The panic is intense when your Surface or Surface Book won’t turn on.
 There could be so many things wrong with the device, and you might not have any idea as to what went wrong.
 When you can’t even get your Windows Surface to boot you cannot do anything to figure out what is wrong.
 There might not be many people who are familiar with your device.
 So, do you need to rush to a service center?
 Hold on.
 If your Surface running Windows 10 does not turn on, start, boot, or wake from sleep, here are a few things you can do to fix the problem.

 Surface won’t turn on